 Membership is invited from members of the judiciary, barristers, solicitors and advocates, teachers and students of law at universities and colleges in the UK, holders of any law degree if the holder is resident in the UK, pupil barristers, trainee solicitors and any other persons, bodies or organisations the Committee of the Association may consider to be in the interests of UKAEL.

-Individual Membership costs £30 annually and offers priority booking for all events, free entry to webinars and the Annual Lecture, reduced entry to seminars and an invitation to the UKAEL’s Annual General Meeting.
+Individual Membership costs £30 annually and offers priority booking for all events, free entry to the Annual Lecture, reduced entry to seminars and an invitation to the UKAEL’s Annual General Meeting.

 We also offer Student Membership at £15 for one year or £30 for three years which provides free entry to all online and in-person events, priority booking for all events and an invitation to the Annual General Meeting.